• Skip to primary navigation

 • Bring 4 quarts of water to a boil and slowly add baking soda.

-• Using a slotted spoon slowly lower the pretzel brat into the boiling water and boil for 30 seconds turning after 15 seconds so that the entire piece is covered in water.
-Remove with slotted spoon and place on a cooling rack.
+• Using a slotted spoon slowly lower the pretzel wrapped brat into the boiling water and boil for 30 seconds.
+Remove with a slotted spoon and place on a cooling rack.

 Nutrition